antennapedia/antennapedia.com/src/thick/mj_marshmallow.md

 "Why me the father?"

-"Fucking plain as the scary nose on your whey face."
+"Fucking plain as the massive nose on your whey face."

 "Why?"